Greene County, Virginia: Law enforcement

-The Greene County Sheriff's Office (GCSO) is the primary law enforcement agency in Greene County, Virginia.
+The Greene County Sheriff's Office (GCSO) is Greene County, Virginia's primary law enforcement agency.

 After a 1994 study rated Greene County the second most dangerous county in Virginia for traffic, the Sheriff's office cracked down on speeding.
 In 1997, the office wrote 15 times more tickets than in 1992.

 In November 2016, a few days before election day, the Sheriff's department held a public seminar at Piedmont Virginia Community College on Islam and jihadism.
 Counter-protestors described the content as islamophobic, and the group that spoke at the seminar was later added to the Southern Poverty Law Center's list of hate groups.

 Presidential election results

 Public services

 Jefferson-Madison Regional Library is the regional library system that provides services to the citizens of Greene.

+Education

+Greene County is served by a high school, a middle school, and two elementary schools.

+Greene County is the location of the Piedmont VA CC - Eugene Giuseppe Center.